CODE OF CONDUCT

 – I will remain under control at all events.

-– I will not yell at my child, Storm players or coaches, or the opposing players, coaches, or
+– I will not yell at my child, Storm players or coaches, or the opposing players, coaches, or parents.

 – I will abide by the Storm program appeal process: If I have an issue with an individual, I will go to that person seeking resolution.
 If we are not able to resolve this issue, I will speak with the individual and Storm Athletic Director together.
 If we are still not able to resolve this issue, I will speak with the individual, Storm Athletic Director, and Storm Board together.

 OKC Storm Athletes’ Code of Conduct

 I agree to the following program rules: